About Generic Drugs

 - Relevant patents or exclusivities are addressed

-Glenmark does not have a prescription assistance program in place at this time.
-However, you may be eligible for patient assistance programs through the Partnership for Prescription Assistance®.
+Please click here for available prescription assistance programs in place at this time.
+If your product is not listed, you may be eligible for patient assistance programs through the Partnership for Prescription Assistance®.

 Report Adverse Events